What people are saying about closure of Hong Kong's Apple Daily

-HONG KONG (Reuters) -Hong Kong pro-democracy newspaper Apple Daily is set to print one million copies of its last edition on Thursday, after a year in which it was raided by police and its tycoon owner and other staff were arrested under a national security law.
+HONG KONG (Reuters) -Hong Kong pro-democracy newspaper Apple Daily printed 1 million copies of its last edition on Thursday, after a year in which it was raided by police and its tycoon owner and other staff were arrested under a national security law.

 Here are some comments from Hong Kong residents and others in reaction to the news.